hiroshi75/readthis/README.md

 To install the ReadThis MCP server in Cline, simply ask Cline with the following prompt:

 ```
-Can you install MCP server ReadThis from 'https://github.com/hiroshi75/readthis.git' (see below for site content)?
+Can you install MCP server ReadThis from @https://github.com/hiroshi75/readthis.git ?
 ```

 Cline will automatically clone the repository, install the necessary dependencies, and configure the MCP server for you.